Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/namespaces.md

     };
 };
 ```
-To hook and object not only the signature, but also the namespace has to match.
-To hook an instance from a different space it is syntactically allowed to explicitly specify to which namespace the object will belong.
+To hook an object, both signature and namespace has to match.
+It is syntactically allowed to hook an instance from a different space.
+Specify explicitly to which namespace the object will belong.
 This means that to hook instance `ItAr_Pir_L_Addon` from the namespace `zTestNamespace01` to a global namespace, you have to refer to the global namespace using the namespace operator `:`.
-Since the function will be defined globally (as every symbol in ZenGin), it will be a part of the `zTestNamespace01`, that means that all functions will be local to this namespace.
+Since the function will be defined globally (as every symbol in ZenGin), it will be a part of the `zTestNamespace01` which means that all functions will be local to this namespace.